 Now, we just needed a little more shoe storage for the most common worn shoes near the garage entry door to keep the trend of a clutter-free floor.
 The shoes needed to hidden, but we also wanted a cabinet with an inconspicuous presence as well.

-A single Gladiator large Gearbox placed by the entry would be too bold and look like a mishmash just on it’s own, and we definitely didn’t need, or budget, for another wall of cabinets.
+Placing a single Gladiator large Gearbox by the entry would be too bold and look like a mishmash just on it’s own, and we definitely didn’t need, or budget, for another wall of cabinets.
 On to another resolution.

 There’s a Container Store in our area, which I know has a ton of organizing solutions, and this is where I discovered the Italian designed Dottus metal shoe cabinets.
 Yes, the cabinets are a little pricey, but the perfect answer to our problem, and a quality product pays for itself in the long run.
 The white epoxy coated finish blends with our white walls and the slim profile camouflages the cabinets even more.
 We now have quick access to several of our everyday shows without them being sprawled on the floor.